All it takes is 9 months.

 This 9-month program provides training based on a broad range of knowledge in electrical and mechanical technologies, along with heating, ventilation, air conditioning and refrigeration.
 Courses focus on the fundamentals of electricity, residential and commercial wiring, and comfort systems.
-An added value to the program is the solar energy technology module which features an overview of the Photovoltaic (PV) Science with principles and application processes used in many solar powered systems.
+An added value to the electromechanical technician training is the solar energy technology module which features an overview of the Photovoltaic (PV) Science with principles and application processes used in many solar powered systems.

 - HVAC/R Technician